AdobeDocs/experience-platform.en/help/sandboxes/ui/sandboxes-tooling.md

 >
 >Sandbox tooling is a foundational capability that supports both [!DNL Real-Time Customer Data Platform] and [!DNL Journey Optimizer].

-The sandbox tooling feature allows you to improve configuration accuracy across sandboxes by allowing for the seamless export and import of sandbox configurations between sandboxes, while also reducing time to value for the implementation process to move successful configurations across sandboxes.
+Improve configuration accuracy across sandboxes and seamlessly export and import sandbox configurations between sandboxes with the sandbox tooling feature.
+Use sandbox tooling to reduce the time to value for the implementation process and move successful configurations across sandboxes.

-Allows users to select different objects and export them into a package.
+You can use sandbox tooling to select different objects and export them into a package.
 A package can consist of a single object, multiple objects, or an entire sandbox.

 ## Import objects into a package